wangjkevin/picobot-plus-plus/README.md

 ```
 # sub (X,*) DYNA d=40
 ```
-will initially turn the line on row `X` _off_ for `40` rule executions, but then toggle the line back on for `40` rule executions, toggle off for `40` rule executions, etc.
+will initially turn the line on row `X` _off_ for `40` rule executions, but then toggle the line back on for `40` rule executions, toggle the line off for `40` rule executions, etc.

 💥 Dyna commands also work with lines and grids.